gianniacquisto/privateGPT-ui/README.md

  To see a deployed version of the UI that can connect to a privateGPT instance available on your network use:

 https://gianniacquisto.github.io/privateGPT-ui/

+Common Issues:
+If you are seeing CORS errors make sure you have enabled CORS in your privateGPT deployment settings.